wavded/www/content/post/callback-hell.md

 In this article, we investigated a variety of different approaches to mitigating "callback hell", that is, getting control over the flow of your application.
 I am personally most intrigued by the generator idea.
 I am curious how that will play out with new frameworks like [koa](https://github.com/koajs/koa).

-Although we didn’t employ it while looking at the 3rd party modules, a modular approach can be applied to any flow libraries (async, promises, generators).
+Although we didn't employ it while looking at the 3rd party modules, a modular approach can be applied to any flow libraries (async, promises, generators).
 Can you think of ways to make the examples more modular?
 Have a library or technique that has worked well for you?
 Share it in the comments!

 > Want to check out and play with all the code samples used in this article as well as another generator example?
 There is a [GitHub repo](https://github.com/strongloop-community/handling-callback-hell) set up for that!